-Edgewrothia [edj-WOR-thee-uh] is a flowering plant genus in the Thymelaeaceae family and native to the woodlands of the China and Himalayas and widely cultivated in Japan to create their banknotes.
+Edgewrothia [edj-WOR-thee-uh] is a flowering plant genus in the Thymelaeaceae family.
+It is native to the woodlands of China and the Himalayas and is widely cultivated in Japan to create banknotes.

-The genus is named after an English botanist, a plant collector, and an employer of the East India Company in the 19th century – Michael Pakenham Edgeworth and his half-sister – Maria Edgeworth.
+The genus is named after an Irish botanist, a plant collector, and an employer of the East India Company in the 19th century – Michael Pakenham Edgeworth, and his half-sister – Maria Edgeworth.

 This is a deciduous shrub with prominent dark leaves and bright yellow flowers.

 Two of the most common names of Edgeworthia are:

 - Edgeworthia papyrifera

 Size and Growth

 Edgeworthia is a giant flowering shrub, reaching 6’ to 8’ feet tall.

 The summer-loving tree sheds leaves in fall and late winter, going through beautiful fall colors and growing new ones in spring.